Did you know that approximately 80% of product-related environmental impact is determined during the design phase?

 Read our article on popular environmentally friendly materials if you are interested in learning more about sustainable materials that you can use in your next project.

-five sustainable materials: bamboo, recycled plastic, organic cotton, cork
+five sustainable product materials: bamboo, recycled plastic, organic cotton, cork

 Bamboo, recycled plastics, nylon, and cork are very common and easily accessible sustainable materials